A Treatise on Differential Geometry and its role in Relativity Theory

 is the length of an element of the curve.
 However, for indefinite metric $dS^2$ is not of definite sign.
 For space-like curve (curve having tangent vector is a space-like vector) $dS^2$ is positive while it will be negative for time-like curve and the magnitude

 defines the proper distance for space-like curves and proper time for time-like curves.
-Also $dS=0$ for null curves.\\\\ \textbf{Note:} In case of indefinite metric, a null vector and a zero vector must be handled carefully.
-A null vector $n^\alpha$ has a zero norm ({\it i.e.},~ $g(n,n)=g_{ab}n^a n^b=0$) while a zero vector has all its components identically zero.\\\\
+Also $dS=0$ for null curves.\\

+\textbf{Note:} In case of indefinite metric, a null vector and a zero vector must be handled carefully.
+A null vector $n^\alpha$ has a zero norm ({\it i.e.},~ $g(n,n)=g_{ab}n^a n^b=0$) while a zero vector has all its components identically zero.\\